sktime/mentoring/template.md

 - Get started with HackMD using this short guide: https://hackmd.io/@openlifesci/OLS-HackMD-guide
 - Please read our [Code of Conduct](https://github.com/alan-turing-institute/sktime/blob/master/CODE_OF_CONDUCT.rst)
 - Check out sktime's [development roadmap](https://github.com/alan-turing-institute/sktime/issues/228)
+- Make sure you have access to sktime's Discord (the mentoring channel) and Slack server (the #mentees channel).

 **Preferred time and days provided by the mentor and mentee** Please indicate your preferred day/time for your regular call: